RedCreator37/HTMLNotepadFX/README.md

 - Improved the UI (it currently looks really boring...)
 - Make use of resource bundles or something else that'll allow the UI to be translated to other languages easily

+Early development versions are in the *dev-html* branch.

 ## Requirements

 Notepad is built on Java 11 and JavaFX (actually open source version of both, i.e. OpenJDK and OpenJFX).